brittmyar/brittmyar/README.md

 ### Hi there 👋

-My name is Brittany Yarbrough and I'm a software developer currently enrolled at a coding bootcamp at General Assembly.
+My name is Brittany Yarbrough and I am a graduate of the Software Engineering program at General Assembly.
 I love the back-end aspect of development and making everything look as neat as possible.

 About me:
 I love movies (Halloween is my favorite)